LucianoAdonis/lucianoadonis.github.io/pages/troubleshooting.md

 >"Expect the best, prepare for the worst." - Muhammad Ali Jinnah

-Considering worst-case scenarios: like making the issue worse, or the existential dread of a 2 AM escalation: is a powerful motivator to set boundaries when troubleshooting.
+Considering worst-case scenarios, like making the issue worse or the existential dread of a 2 AM escalation, is a powerful motivator to set boundaries when troubleshooting.
 If you find yourself making things worse, it is a clear sign that those boundaries could have prevented the situation.
 The consequences of not setting them can be severe.

 Examples of sensible limits:
 - Stop troubleshooting after 11 PM unless it is a P1.